-Two people are needed to classify and measure habitat units.
+A minimum of two people are needed to classify and measure habitat units.
 Habitat measurements should be completed one - two weeks before fish sampling.
 A longer interval between measuring habitats and sampling fish may result in habitat depths and areas changing before fish are sampled.
-In measuring habitats, one person carries a hipchain to measure linear distance from the starting point and a stadia rod to measure width of the habitat units and their depth, if desired.
+In measuring habitats, one person carries a hip-chain to measure linear distance from the starting point and a stadia rod to measure width of the habitat units and their depth, if desired.
 A second person records data.
 All habitat units within the stream or stream reach in which abundance estimates are to be made must be classified and measured.

-Individual habitat units are classified as either runs, riffles, pools, deep pools or other habitats.
+Individual habitat units are classified as either runs, riffles, pools, deep pools or other habitats, equivalent to level II habitat typing in Flosie et al. (2002).
 Each habitat unit must be longer than its average width.
 It should be separated from neighboring habitat units by a distinct hydraulic break so that movement of fish between units during the dive survey is limited.
 Habitat units that appear to be comprised of two habitat types should be classified to reflect the majority of the unit.
-General definitions of habitat types for fish sampling adopted from Flosi et al. (2000) are:
+General definitions of habitat types for fish sampling adopted from Flosi et al. (2002) are:

-Pool (P) - a scoured habitat unit with slow currents, little surface turbulence, and maximum depth < 1.1 m.
+Pool (P) - a scoured habitat unit with slow currents, little surface turbulence, and maximum depth ≤ 1.1 m.
+Pools > 1.1 m deep are considered deep pools.